Read more: In Memory of Robert Jervis

-Robert Jervis is the Adlai E. Stevenson Professor of International Affairs at Columbia University.
+Robert Jervis (April 30, 1940 – December 9, 2021) was the Adlai E. Stevenson Professor of International Affairs at Columbia University.

-Dr. Jervis is a fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences.
-He has also served as the president of the American Political Science Association.
+Dr. Jervis was a fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences.
+He had also served as the president of the American Political Science Association.
 In 1990 he received the Grawemeyer Award for his book The Meaning of the Nuclear Revolution.

 Dr. Jervis earned his BA from Oberlin College in 1962.
 He received his PhD from the University of California, Berkeley in 1968.
 From 1968 to 1974 he was appointed Assistant (1968–1972) and Associate (1972–1974) Professor of Government at Harvard University.
 From 1974 to 1980 he was Professor of Political Science at the University of California, Los Angeles.